All Episodes

 Why?

-Yeah, I've reached a point, um, this is actually a very good question, Pam.
+This is actually a very good question, Pam.

-Uh, it's something that I wish everybody could experience.
+It's something that I wish everybody could experience.

-I wish everybody could experience it.
+I wish everybody could experience this.

 I wish everybody could achieve what I have been fortunate enough to achieve.